TheNoatorious/gpgpu-flow-field/readme.md

 ## Shaders

-The shader inside this project is meant for the particles.
-The size of the particles is handled with the perspective and can be controlled in the `controls` panel.
+1. gpgpu/particles; handles the position and flow field of each of the particles
+2. particles/fragment, vertex; styling for each particles

 ## Setup